IBM/watson-discovery-sdu-with-assistant/README.md

 #### Add new intent

+The default customer care dialog does not have a way to deal with any questions involving outside resources, so we will need to add this.

-Create a new intent that can detect when the user is asking about operating the Ecobee thermostat.
+Create a new `intent` that can detect when the user is asking about operating the Ecobee thermostat.

 From the `Customer Care Sample Skill` panel, select the `Intents` tab.